Skip to content

 Weed Transport Limits

 Greyhound has a strict policy prohibiting passengers from smoking or storing marijuana, even if it’s legal within either your state of origin or destination.
-This is due to the fact that Greyhound buses are subject to federal regulations under the Federal Motor Carrier Safety Administration (FMCSA), which prohibits carrying drugs throughout the United States, regardless of local laws.
+This is because Greyhound buses are subject to federal regulations under the Federal Motor Carrier Safety Administration (FMCSA), which prohibits carrying drugs throughout the United States, regardless of local laws.

 It’s also worth noting that Greyhound does not allow passengers to transport any form of cannabis across international borders.
-This applies whether you’re between neighboring US states or traveling outside the country.
+This applies to travelers between neighboring US states or outside the country.

 Therefore, as a potential passenger, it’s crucial to familiarize yourself with this policy before embarking on travel via Greyhound buses.
 With this in mind, how do you safely travel with weed on Greyhound?